aarblaster/light-dramaturgy/_pages/about.md

 Hi, my name is Anthony.
 I'm a lighting designer for live performance based in London.
 I am originally from [Ngunnawal and Ngambri Country, Australia](/aoc).
 This site is the home of my PhD at the University of York.
 The PhD is focused on developing a dramaturgical toolkit for lighting designers.
-Tools within their own designs and inside the broader production.
+Tools that can be used within their own designs and inside the broader production.

+The research will involve interviews with other practicing Lighting Designers, to capture the detail of their processes.
+Finding out what has worked, but also, crucially, what hasn't.
+The research will also pull in research from the existing research into dramaturgy by directors, actors and designers.
+Research that will inform my practice and the work I do inside production processes.

+The research is being conducted at the University of York, but is also supported by the [Royal Academy of Dramatic Art (RADA)](https://rada.ac.uk).
+RADA is providing access to production processes, and support for my research.

 ## About Anthony
-I started this PhD in 2025, while continuing teaching at the [Royal Academy of Dramatic Art](https://rada.ac.uk), in London.
+I started this PhD in 2025, while continuing teaching at the [RADA](https://rada.ac.uk), in London.
+As Deputy Head of Lighting, and Course Leader for the MA Performance Lighting Design, I am jointly responsible for all teaching and learning about lighting in the Academy.
+Both within Technical Theatre Arts (TTA) programmes, and across the Academy's courses.
 I teach lighting design, production electrics and programming on the Academy's practice-based courses.

 I live and work in London as an educator and Lighting Designer.
 You can find out more about me and my Lighting Design work, at [anthonyarblaster.com.](https://anthonyarblaster.com)